Skip to main content

 Add a dash of Florence to your tablescape with Tuscan ceramics.

 The Tuscan capital was also an important center for ceramic production in the Renaissance, when the Della Robbia school decorated churches, facades, and the tables of aristocratic homes with brightly glazed terracotta artworks—you can still admire their orphan medallions on the facade of Brunelleschi’s Ospedale degli Innocenti.
-Most of the ceramic production has since moved outside the city, but specialty shops such as Ceramica Ricceri sell traditional Tuscan ceramics sourced from artisans in the surrounding hills.
+Most of the ceramic production has since moved outside the city, but specialty shops like Ceramica Ricceri sell traditional Tuscan ceramics sourced from artisans in the surrounding hills.
 Pop in to browse after a tour of the Medici Chapels, located just around the corner.

 Insider tip: Ceramics are one of the most popular Florence souvenirs for travelers, but they can also be tricky to transport.
 Most shops offer shipping upon request.